Arthur Guinness: Guinness brewery

 Guinness purchased his first brewery in Leixlip in 1755.
 This first brewery, which he acquired in September, was a three-story building that ran from the street to the River Liffey.
 The river provided him with easy access to water for brewing and for power, while barley was grown in neighbouring farms.
 Hops, meanwhile, could be easily brought from Dublin, as Leixlip sat along the main Dublin—Galway road.
 The origin of Guinness's yeast is unknown, but is likely from Kildare and possibly originated from the White Hart Inn.
-In September 1756, Guinness signed several more Leixlip leases, including a property owned by Philadelphia businessman George Bryan.
+In September 1756, Guinness signed several more Leixlip leases, including a property owned by American businessman George Bryan.

 In 1759, Guinness moved to Dublin, leaving his Leixlip property in the care of his brother Richard.
 This move coincided with the Seven Years' War, which caused a number of economic upsets in Ireland, culminating in the collapse of several banks and a 1759 financial crisis that created an abundance of affordable property in Dublin.
 Guinness was interested in acquiring a brewery at St. James's Gate that had been abandoned nine years prior.
 The site was 4 acre and contained a brewhouse, a gristmill, two malt houses, and stables.
 The location was also economically advantageous, as Ireland was in the process of building its Grand Canal, which was intended to terminate just outside of St. James's Gate.
 Guinness leased the site from the Rainsford family on 31 December 1759.
 Under the agreement, he made a £100 downpayment and agreed to pay an additional £45 annually for 9,000 years.

 One major conflict that dominated Guinness's early brewery career involved the terms of his lease as they related to water usage.
 The brewery's first owner, Giles Mee, had signed two separate leases with the Dublin Corporation: one for the property and one for the use of water.
 When the brewery fell into disuse in 1750, the water lease was forgotten.
-By 1773, the Corporation had become angry with Guinness, claiming that his brewery was using more water than was afforded by his lease, while Guinness rebutted that the terms of the lease afforded him water "free of tax or pipe money".
+By 1773, the corporation had become angry with Guinness, claiming that his brewery was using more water than was afforded by his lease, while Guinness rebutted that the terms of the lease afforded him water "free of tax or pipe money".
 In April 1775, the corporation, who discovered that Guinness had made a number of alterations to his pipe system in order to draw more water onto his property, elected to physically cut off his supply.
 Guinness, in return, confronted the corporation with a pickaxe and threatened to dig his own channel.
 The properties agreed to settle the matter in court, and in 1785, Guinness agreed to lease his water from the City of Dublin for an annual charge of £10.